Welcome to the Breezy & Slow Detective's Committee!

 Random Events

-A Donkey Is hurled at the adventurers
+A Reindeer Is hurled at the adventurers

 Local Business